Edakochi

-Edakochi is one of the oldest districts in southern Kochi (or Cochin), India.
-It borders Palluruthy to the northwest and is separated from Aroor to the south and Kumbalam, Ernakulam to the east by the Kerala backwaters.
+Edakochi is a region in southern Kochi, India.
+It borders Palluruthy to the northwest and is separated from Aroor to the south and Kumbalam to the east by the Kerala backwaters.
+It is adjacent to the Kumbalangi tourism village that connects through Perumpadappu.

 Bridges and roads

-The Edakochi Kannangatt Bridge links Kannangat to the Indian Maritime University junction on NH 966B (Kundanoor Willingdon Highway).
+The Edakochi Kannangattu Bridge links Kannangattu to the Indian Maritime University junction on National Highway 966B.
 It was constructed by the Kerala Public Works Department.

-The Edakochi Kannangat Willingdon Island Bridge was opened to the public in September 2017 by the Minister of Works, G. Sudhakaran, bringing the city closer to the Thevara and Kundanoor regions.
+The Edakochi Kannangattu-Willingdon Island Bridge was opened to the public in September 2017 by then-Minister of Works, G. Sudhakaran, bringing the city closer to the Thevara and Kundanoor regions.

 Buildings

 Edakochi is home to the proposed site for the Kerala Cricket Association Stadium.
 It will be located 15 km from the South Railway Station, 18 km from the North Railway Station, and 22 km from Kaloor.

-Edakochi's St. Lawrence's Church has gained fame as the burial place of Monsignor Lawrence Puliyanath.
-The church at Edakochin is one of the oldest churches in Edakochi.
-The first church is believed to have been built around the time of the departure of Saint Thomas Christians from Cranganore (Kodungallur).
-At that time, Cranganore had three important centers: Mattancherry, Mundamveli, and Edakochi.
+Edakochi's St. Lawrence's Church has gained fame as the burial place of the priest Lawrence Puliyanath.
+The first church in Edakochi is believed to have been built around the time of the departure of the Saint Thomas Christians from Cranganore.
+At that time, Cranganore had three important centres: Mattancherry, Mundamveli, and Edakochi.
 There seems to have been a church at Edakochi since the 9th century, as there were at Mattancherry and Mundamveli.
 This ancient church was dedicated to "The Three Kings".